Neural Network Quantization for Microcontrollers: A Comprehensive Survey of Methods, Platforms, and Applications: Preliminaries

 Beyond global quantization, finer-grained strategies are commonly used and can be classified into the following levels, arranged from coarse to fine granularity (see Fig.~\ref{fig:granularity}).

-\textbf{Per-tensor:} Also known as per-layer, this method uses a set of quantization parameters for each tensor, with the same clipping range applied to all convolution filters of a layer \cite{krishnamoorthi2018quantizing}.
-It is the most common choice due to simplified hardware implementation.
+\textbf{Per-tensor:} Also known as per-layer, this method applies a single set of quantization parameters to the entire tensor, so all elements share the same clipping range~\cite{krishnamoorthi2018quantizing}.
+It is the most common choice for \textit{activations} due to its simpler hardware implementation.

-\textbf{Per-channel:} Here, each output channel (e.g., convolutional filter) is assigned unique parameters computed based on that channel's individual distribution.
-Unlike per-tensor, where all channels share the same range, this approach captures the variation across filters and reduces quantization error.
-This ensures a better quantization resolution and often results in higher accuracy, and removing the need for global rescaling.
+\textbf{Per-channel:} Also known as per-axis, this method assigns a distinct set of quantization parameters to each output channel, so every channel is scaled and clipped according to its own distribution.
+Compared to per-tensor (a single shared range), per-channel captures inter-channel variation, reducing quantization error and typically improving accuracy, while eliminating the need for global rescaling across channels.
+In practice, it is the standard choice for convolutional/linear \emph{weights}, where channel-wise distributions often differ substantially.

-\textbf{Per-group:} This method divides the model into groups, typically in convolutional neural networks (CNNs), assigning each group a unique quantization parameter.
-This could be helpful for cases where the distribution of the parameters across a single convolution/activation varies a lot.
-For instance, this approach was found useful in Q-BERT~\cite{shen2020q} for quantizing Transformer~\cite{vaswani2017attention} models that consist of fully-connected attention layers.
+\textbf{Per-group:} This method assigns a unique quantization parameter to each group of channels within a layer.
+It can be helpful when the distribution of the parameters within a layer varies significantly.
+For instance, it has been used in Transformer models (e.g., Q-BERT~\cite{shen2020q}) with fully connected attention blocks~\cite{vaswani2017attention}.
 However, this approach inevitably comes with the extra cost of accounting for different scaling factors.
-All in all, it offers a balance between flexibility and computational efficiency compared to per-tensor and per-channel methods.
+All in all, it offers a middle ground between per-tensor and per-channel.

-\textbf{Per-token:} Applied mostly to language models, this approach assigns quantization parameters to individual tokens (words or characters), offering fine-grained precision.
+\textbf{Per-token:} Applied mostly to language models, this approach assigns quantization parameters at the token level (words or characters), offering fine-grained precision.

-In summary, per-channel quantization is currently the standard method used for quantizing convolutional kernels.
-It enables the practitioner to adjust the clipping range for each individual kernel with negligible overhead.
-We also refer interested readers to~\cite{garg2021confounding} for trade-offs associated with these design choices.
+In summary, quantization granularity spans from global to per-tensor, per-channel, and per-group---and, in language models, per-token.
+Moving to finer granularity generally improves accuracy by better matching local distributions, at the cost of extra quantization parameters and kernel complexity.
+In practice, many CNN deployments pair per-channel for weights with per-tensor for activations, balancing accuracy with implementation simplicity.
+We refer interested readers to~\cite{garg2021confounding} for trade-offs associated with these design choices.